SCSDMWT/climate_scenario_web_tool/README.md

 This is the repository for the web component of the Scottish Climate Scenario Decision-Making Web-Tool.

+> [!IMPORTANT]
+> The web tool is under active development and significant changes are likely.

 A [pre-production](https://www.geos.ed.ac.uk/dev/ddekler/) version of the Web Tool is served by the [School of GeoSciences](https://geosciences.ed.ac.uk/)

 ## Overview

-The code is under active development and significant changes are likely, however the main components and their interactions are shown in the diagram below.
+The main components of the web tool and their interactions are shown in the diagram below.

 ![Architecture Diagram](docs/architecture.svg)